The Gut Brain Axis & What to Eat to Boost Your Mood

 Table of contents

-The gut and brain are interconnected more than we previously thoughtโrecent research is proving the crucial role of the microbiome in controlling the brain-gut axis.
-These discoveries have huge potential to help people with gut issues with help from their brains.
-And help people with brain or mood issues with help from their gut.
+The gut and brain are more interconnected than previously thought—recent research is proving the crucial role of the microbiome in regulating the brain-gut axis.
+These discoveries have huge potential to help people with gut issues through their brains.
+And help people with brain or mood issues through their gut.

 Imagine if eating differently could elevate your mood or improve your brain function and mental health.
 (It can.)
 Or if reducing stress can also reduce gut symptoms.
 (It does.)

 Functional GI disorders, like IBS, can cause pain, bloating, & other digestive discomforts.
-They impact over 35 percent of people at some point in lifeโaffecting women more than men.
-Many times, these gut issues donโt have an apparent or easily diagnosable physical cause, so they can be difficult to treat and find relief from.
+They impact over 35 percent of people at some point in life, affecting women more than men.
+Many times, these gut issues don’t have an apparent or easily diagnosable physical cause, making them difficult to treat and relieve.

 Stress can trigger and worsen gastrointestinal pain and other symptoms, and vice versa.